Earthquake Insurance

 A typical earthquake policy may include:

-• Loss of Use – Pays for temporary housing or loss of rental income while your home is being repaired.
+• Loss of Use – Pays for temporary housing or lost rental income

-• Building Code Upgrades – Helps cover construction required to meet modern codes after a loss.
+• Building Code Upgrades – Helps cover required construction updates after a loss

 How to get earthquake coverage

-There are three main ways to obtain protection:
+There are three primary ways to obtain protection:

-When your homeowners policy renews, you’ll typically receive an earthquake coverage offer—review it carefully, and request a quote to evaluate your risk and budget.
+When your homeowners policy renews, you’ll typically receive an earthquake offer—review it carefully and request a quote to compare options.

 Protect your home before the next quake hits.

-Earthquake coverage provides peace of mind—and can mean the difference between recovery and financial hardship.
+Earthquake coverage can mean the difference between recovery and financial hardship.

 Related Products